-You will be eligible if you have a working analogue TV but don’t yet have Freeview, Sky, Vodafone cable TV or Igloo, as long as you are either:
+You will be eligible if you have a working analogue TV but don’t yet have Freeview, Sky, Vodafone cable TV or Igloo, as long as, on the date your region went digital, you were either:

 - aged 75 and over with a Community Services Card; or

-- receive a Veteran’s Pension or Invalid’s Benefit; or are
+- receiving a Veteran’s Pension or Invalid’s Benefit; or are

 - a former Veteran’s Pension and Invalid’s Benefit recipient who transferred to NZ Superannuation at age 65 or over.